 What Is the Function of an ISBN?

 International Standard Book Numbers are used as an identifier; they are used to differentiate between several products.
-It is used on only one-off publications like novels, textbooks, etc.
+It is used on only one-off publications like novels, textbooks, etc (Learn about the best books written in English).

 Any book made publicly available, as long as it was registered with an ISBN, can be tracked down directly to its publishers.
 As a product identifier, it is used by publishers, booksellers, internet retailers, libraries, etc. For orders, sales records, listing, and stock control purposes.